xrachhel/passwordGenerator/README.md

      document.getElementById("userpass").textContent = makepassword(userLength);
 }
 ```
-I used 'if' conditional statements
+I used 'if' conditional statements to create the password based on the different character types the user picks.
+Depending on how many character types the user pics, i fed the character types as a string into a variable, which i then iterated through based on the the length the user asked for using the math.random function in javascript.